JorgeGali06/SQL-Proyects/Readme.md

 # SQL-Proyects
 Some SQL files of my collection.
+Here you can find MySQL, SQL Server and PostgreSQL proyects.